 Snorkelling is also great on Panglao at Alona Beach.

-Philippines route day 8: Bohol
+Philippines itinerary day 8: Bohol

 Get an adrenaline kick on your last day in Bohol by ziplining at Eco Adventure Park Loboc and fly over the rapids of the Loboc River.
 Watch the short Youtube video about this adventure.